 Residents and businesses are reminded that it is a violation of City ordinance to sweep or blow leaves into the roadways, and that yard waste is collected weekly on Mondays, through the City’s solid waste contract.

 Rosenberg began an expanded street sweeping program in December 2013.
-Most curb and gutter streets are swept a minimum of once monthly.
-For certain residential areas identified as potential high-leaf areas, the City provides an extra sweep per month during the months of November through February.
+Most curb and gutter streets are swept a minimum of once monthly – known as the “base” list.
+For certain residential areas identified as potential high-leaf areas, the City provides an extra sweep per month during the months of November through February – known as the “alternate” list.
+The maps below reflect the routine routes along with the alternative routes that have high-leaf areas.

 The efficacy of street sweeping is limited by the general condition of the roadway, and other obstacles such as low limbs, parked cars, trash cans, etc. Sweepers cannot sweep around vehicles parked along the roadway.
 Residents are encouraged to remove vehicles parked along the street, so that the sweeper may complete as efficient and effective a route as possible.

-Beginning in May 2015, for the purpose of scheduling and resident awareness, the City has been divided into 8 zones, 2 of which will be swept on a particular week of each month throughout the year.
+For the purpose of scheduling and resident awareness, the City has been divided into 4 areas which will be swept on a particular week of each month throughout the year.
+The street sweepers do not go out on Wednesday due to the trash service provided by Republic Waste.
 For the purpose of street sweeping, the weeks are counted beginning with the first FULL week of each month.
-The weekly zones are included in the map linked below, along with street lists for each particular zone, or are available by clicking here [PDF].
+The weekly zones are included in the maps linked below.

 Questions regarding the City of Rosenberg’s street sweeping program may be directed to Citizen Relations at (832) 595-3301.